1. What is the Pan-Canadian Claimants Compensation Plan, and why was it created?

 If you are a Quebec resident, you may only be eligible under either the QCAP or PCC Compensation Plan.
 If you are unsure whether you fall under the QCAP or PCC Plan, please click here.

-17. What happens if a PCC-Claimant passes away before the claims process starts, or after submitting a claim?
+20. What happens if a Tobacco-Victim passes away before the claims process starts, or after submitting a claim?

-If a PCC-Claimant was alive on March 8, 2019, meets all other PCC Eligibility Criteria, and lived in a Canadian province or territory at the time of their death, their estate may still be eligible to receive compensation — even if they pass away before the claims process begins.
+If a Tobacco-Victim was alive on March 8, 2019, meets all other PCC Eligibility Criteria, and lived in a Canadian province or territory at the time of their death, their estate may still be eligible to receive compensation—even if they pass away before the claims process begins.

 In either case, a duly authorized legal representative is required for an estate to receive compensation.

-The judicial process that appoints an estate representative after someone passes away is commonly referred to as “probate” — this is where the court either:
+The legal process followed after someone passes away is called “probate”—this is where the court either:

 Having a valid Will that appoints an executor may speed up the probate process for your family or legal representative.
 Making a Will is an important step that every capable adult can take to help avoid unnecessary delays or difficulties for their loved ones.